dataform-co/dataform/content/docs/dataform-cli/index.md

 ---
-title: Getting started with the CLI
+title: Dataform CLI
+priority: 4
 ---

 The CLI enables you to initialize, compile test and run Dataform projects directly from your local machine or as part of other systems.